 The flatback turtle (Natator depressusis) spends much of its time in the open sea, and is only seen in coral reef areas in a few parts of the Indo-Pacific region; most notably coastal waters of Indonesia, northern Australia, and Papua New Guinea.

 Dugongs (Indo-Pacific) and manatees (Caribbean) were once plentiful in coral reef lagoons.

-These peaceful giants - related to elephants - consume prodigious quantities of seagrasses, and were presumably the most prolifc herbivores in coral reef lagoons prior to recent levels of human interference with these ecosystems.
+These peaceful giants - related to elephants - consume prodigious quantities of seagrasses, and were presumably the most prolific herbivores in coral reef lagoons prior to recent levels of human interference with these ecosystems.

-Common Invertebrate Reef Animals
+Invertebrate Coral Reef Animals

 Even a summary treatment of what is currently known about the amazing variety of form, life histories, behavior, and ecology of invertebrate animals living in coral reef habitats would fill many volumes, and a great deal remains to be learned in this area.

 The coral reef invertebrate animals we briefly introduce below are the:

 Another key group - the corals and their relatives - are instrumental in building the reef and are discussed along with the coral reef biome.